 You can buy cold wax in any drug store and it is sold in many different shapes and sizes.

-After having cleaned your skin properly, you need to warm up the stripes between your hands.
+After having cleaned your skin properly, you need to warm up the strips between your hands.

 Place the strips on the area you want and smooth it down in the direction of the hair growth.

 Then hold your skin above the strip and pull the strip off quickly in the opposite direction of the hair growth.
 You may need to repeat it in the same place if the hair isn't removed totally.
 Use baby oil to remove wax from your skin or moist towel that cold wax kits usually contains.

 Using hot wax in your home is more complicated, but it is also more efficient than removing hair with cold wax strips.